superdesk/web-publisher/docs/components/Bridge/usage.rst

    var_dump($package);die; // will dump an instance of ``SWP\Component\Bridge\Model\Package`` object.

-This transformer can support reverse transform but it is not supported at the moment.
+This transformer could support reverse transform, but it is not supported at the moment.

-The below example will throw  ``SWP\Component\Bridge\Exception\MethodNotSupportedException`` exception:
+The example below will throw an ``SWP\Component\Bridge\Exception\MethodNotSupportedException`` exception:

 .. code-block:: php